snowplow-archive/snowplow.github.com/_posts/2015-08-11-snowplow-ruby-tracker-0.5.0-released.md

 my_subject.set_fingerprint(7304597607)
 {% endhighlight %}

-Thanks a lot @kazjote!
+Thanks a lot Kacper!

 <h2 id="upgrading">5.
 Upgrading</h2>

 This release increases the version of the `contexts` schema from 1-0-0 to 1-0-1 to allow empty contexts arrays.
-Because of this, it is only compatible with version 0.9.14 and later of the Snowplow core.
+Because of this, it is only compatible with version 0.9.14 and later of the core Snowplow platform.

-You will need to update all unstructured events and contexts to use the SelfDescribingJson class mentioned above.
+You will need to update all unstructured events and contexts to use the `SelfDescribingJson` class mentioned above.

 The `tracker.flush` method now takes one boolean argument, `async`, which defaults to `false`.
 Usage of this method is demonstrated below: